 The member’s contribution is 8.0% of salary, less a 0.05% administrative fee to TRSL.
-The employer contribution, that will be transferred to individual ORP participant accounts, is determined by employer type.
+The employer contribution that is transferred to individual ORP participant accounts is determined by the employer type.
 Read more about contribution rates.

 LA ORP participants do not pay in to Social Security.

 Under the Plan, the maximum annual contribution amount is set by the Internal Revenue Service (IRS) guidelines on a yearly basis.
 You may view the current limits here.